 Discover age-specific suggestions that can help guide conversations with children during and after tragedies.

-If you’re not sure how to talk with your children about violence there are thoughtful resources for families and caregivers that provide suggestions.
-All practical, research-based resources remind us to take an age-appropriate approach when talking with children about violence.
+If you’re not sure how to talk with your children about the shooting or violence, there are thoughtful resources for families, community helpers and caregivers that provide suggestions.
+All practical, research-based resources remind us to take an age-appropriate approach when talking with children about violence and trauma.

-Early-elementary school-aged children need brief and simple information balanced with reassurances that their schools and homes are safe; they also need to know that adults are there to protect them.
-Turn-off television and radio reports, maintain regular routines and patiently respond to questions to their level of understanding.
+Early-elementary school-aged children need brief and simple information balanced with reassurances that their schools and homes are safe.
+They also need to know adults are there to protect them.
+Again, turn off television, radio reports and social media feeds, maintain regular routines and patiently respond to questions to their level of understanding.

 Upper-elementary and middle-school-aged questions will be more direct; they may have difficulty separating reality from “fake news.”
 Check in their devices.
 Explore with them what they are viewing, hearing and seeing through social media.
 Encourage discussion.